IMGW-PIB/py4envi/README.md

 # request token to use during this session
 tkn = token.get_or_request_token(email, pwd)
 # token is cached as a temporary file
-# if for some reason token gets out-of-date but your temp files were not clened
+# if for some reason token gets out-of-date but your temp files were not cleaned
 # you can force getting a new token as below
 #tkn = token.get_or_request_token(email, pwd, force=True)